-Second is the use of a solid-state drive (SSD) in place of hard drives since SSDs have fewer moving parts which mean they take up less space inside your computer case.
+Second is the use of a solid-state drive (SSD) in place of hard drives since SSDs have fewer moving parts which means they take up less space inside your computer case.

 Finally, we come to another technology that’s been around for a while but has only recently become more widely used in laptops- the ultra-low voltage (ULV) processor.

-Together, these three technologies have allowed laptop manufacturers to shave off precious millimetres and make their devices thinner than ever before.
+Together, these three technologies have allowed laptop manufacturers to shave off precious millimeters and make their devices thinner than ever before.

 But as we said before, there is a point where thin becomes too thin.
-And that’s what we have briefly explored in this section.
+That’s what we have briefly explored in this section.

 Why are Laptops made thin?